 The School keeps a visitors' book at Reception.
 All visitors must sign in on arrival and sign out on departure and are escorted whilst on School premises by a member of staff or appropriately vetted volunteer.
 All visitors will be given a name badge with the title 'Visitor' which must be clearly displayed and worn at all times whilst on the School premises.
 Visitors must sign a Child Protection declaration at reception when receiving their badge; this includes the Child Protection contact details on the back for ease and speed of communication.
 The Security team is vigilant in stopping all visitors who are not known to them.
 The School manages large events (such as parents' evenings or concerts) differently, locking down areas of School and allowing guests access only to the appropriate venue(s).
 Senior pupils sometimes take visitors/families for a tour of the School.
-They have received safeguarding training, must follow a set route which remains in the main public areas of the School are never on their own with visitors if providing a tour, but are accompanied by a teacher.
+They have received safeguarding training, must follow a set route which remains in the main public areas of the School, and they are briefed on what to do if anything concerns them during the tour.
+Pupils in the Junior School are never on their own with visitors if providing a tour, but are accompanied by a teacher.